 You will need your name, address and telephone number so that you may be contacted.
 You will also need to provide the name of the company that you are filing the complaint against.
 The location of the company as well as their contact information are also required.
-You will be expected to additionally provide the manager or owners name, the type of work that you did, an method and frequency of payment that you received.
+You will be expected to additionally provide the manager's or owner's names, the type of work that you did, and the method and frequency of payment that you received.
 Copies of pay stubs, person record of hours and other information related to your employment are helpful.

 In proceeding with your case, you will be directed to your nearest WHD office to file the complaint.
 There are more than 200 WHD offices nationwide.
 To locate the office nearest you, call WHD at 1-866-487-9243 or visit www.dol.gov/whd.